less/less-docs/content/features/imports.md

 Syntax: `@import (keyword) "filename";`

-The following import directives have been implemented:
+The following import options have been implemented:

 * `reference`: use a Less file but do not output it
 * `inline`: include the source file in the output but do not process it